 All this is now admitted by the Evangelical Christians who exercise the most influence in the religious movements of ecclesiastical bodies.
-We have already seen that, in the eyes of the &#8220;Archives of Christianity&#8221; and of the &#8220;Reformation,&#8221; clericalism is an evil, and it is anti-scriptural.
+We have already seen that, in the eyes of the "Archives of Christianity" and of the "Reformation," clericalism is an evil, and it is anti-scriptural.
 Not long ago brethren who separated from this state of things, were schismatics.
 But now, what was then maintained in opposition to these brethren, and which was maintained as being according to God, is by their avowal a system which denies all the rights of Christ.
 This is rapid progress.

-| Note to translation.&#8212;The express word of scripture is, &#8216;they therefore being sent forth by the Holy Ghost.&#8217;
+¦ Note to translation. -- The express word of scripture is, 'they therefore being sent forth by the Holy Ghost.'

 {40}